 Special events include Operate-a-Loco where visitors can sit in the engineer’s seat and take control of the throttle for an eight-mile round trip.
 Bring your own engineer’s cap!
 There are also regularly-scheduled Brew ’n’ Choos with local beer and wine, often paired with themed food and music—a fun alternative to your standard movie and a dinner.
 If you’re visiting during the holidays, rumor has it that Santa himself will be passing through to join all the boys and girls on a special, once-in-a-lifetime ride.

 Because the museum and railway are 100-percent volunteer run, check their website for schedules and times.
-The museum is open most Wednesdays and Saturdays and is always free.
+The museum is open and free on ride days; admission is charged for train rides.

 Get more details and a train ride schedule, here.